george0st/qgate-model/README.md

    - Note: The HL meta-model is drawn in Enterprise Architect (from Sparx)
  - **01-model**
    - The definition contains 01-projects, 02-feature sets, 03-feature vectors, etc. in JSON format
-   - This is kev-value model designed for these [use cases](./docs/usecases.md)
+   - This key-value model is designed for these [use cases](./docs/usecases.md)
  - **02-data**
    - The data for meta-model in CSV/GZ format (future support parquet) for party, account, transaction, etc.
    - Note: